 For the hole above I held the face of the electrical box against the wall and penciled an outline to follow with my Compass Saw.

-INSTALLING AN ELECTRICAL RECEPTACLE OUTLET BOX USING MADISON BARS
+INSTALLING AN ELECTRICAL OUTLET BOX USING MADISON BARS

 The ground wire above is attached to the box using a separate 10-32 ground screw.
 Consult Article 314 in the National Electrical Code for the correct size electrical box needed for the amount of wires and devices that will be contained within.

-It is important to have the hole cut exactly right.
+It is important to have the hole cut exactly right when installing an electrical outlet box using Madison Bars.
 If the hole is too big the ears on the electrical box will not hold against the wall as the Madison Bars will pull the box inward.

 The ideal location for the new outlet box is next to a wood wall stud.
 In that scenario I will drill a 3/16″ hole about midway back on the side of the outlet box that will be against the wood stud.
 After I install the Madison Bars securely I will screw a #8 x 1 1/4″ sheet metal screw into the wood stud.
 Do not over tighten the screw as it will distort the box and make it tilted.